jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 ----

-XC2 was already a bit frustrating with vertical maze-like areas like Gormott depicted by a single 2D map surface, but it still had separate levels for some places.
-Meanwhile XC:DE had some areas with, like, 10 separate floors, and the mapping was fantastic.
+__XC2__ was already a bit frustrating with vertical maze-like areas like Gormott depicted by a single 2D map surface, but it still had separate levels for some places.
+Meanwhile __XC:DE__ had some areas with, like, 10 separate floors, and the mapping was fantastic.

 > More map levels actually appear later on as new areas are discovered, so it wasn't entirely as bad as I'd feared.

 ----

-In XC2, Uraya was a nation inside a giant sea-dwelling titan—which is now in Aionios, quite dead, and with a giant chunk of it vaporized.
+In __XC2__, Uraya was a nation inside a giant sea-dwelling titan—which is now in Aionios, quite dead, and with a giant chunk of it vaporized.

-Surprisingly, the music here is a reprise of the Bionis' Interior from XC1, making a spooky and nostalgic combination.
+Surprisingly, the music here is a reprise of the Bionis' Interior from __XC1__, making a spooky and nostalgic combination.

 <div class="imgblock" markdown="1">